ignPurple/Rainnny7/README.md

 # Hi there, I'm Braydon! <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="25px">

-I'm a self-taught software developer living in Canada, I'm fluent with the Java programming language and I've had my fair share of working with other programming languages such as Kotlin, C#, and PHP.
+I'm a self-taught software developer living in Canada, I'm fluent with the Java programming language and I've been working with it for 4.5 years.
+I've also had my fair share of working with other programming languages such as Kotlin, C#, and PHP.

 ### :nerd_face: Skills:
 <p align="left">